Quasinormal Modes of Charged Fields in Reissner-Nordstrom Backgrounds by Borel-Pade Summation of Bender-Wu Series: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper, we have presented a numerical method for solving for quasinormal modes of charged fields in the background of a charged black hole.
 This extends the recent work of Hatsuda \cite{Hatsuda:2019eoj}.
 We have found that this method can not only compute damped quasinormal modes, but also, at least in some cases, the zero-damped modes for which $\omI \to 0$ as $T \to 0$.
 One appealing feature of this method is that it is requires little analytic work to apply.
 Given the functions $K(r)$ and $V(r)$, one simply has to numerically find a candidate critical radius $r_0$ from \eqref{eq:r0extrema} and then run the procedure.
 This requires less overhead than setting up, for example, Leaver's method for a new class of quasinormal mode problems.
 Another interesting feature of our approach is that different families of modes, for instance DMs and ZDMs, seem to be computed around different critical values of $r_0$, so that they are easily separated.
 On the other hand, a disadvantage of our method is that it breaks down near bifurcation points in $r_0$, as shown in \S\ref{subsec:largermu}.
 In some cases we have also encountered numerical difficulties when attempting to compute higher modes at a complex $r_0$.
-We do not yet have a detailed analytic understanding of how all of the sign choices in the algorithm are related to boundary conditions, especially when perturbing around complex $r_0$, and it is possible that an improved understanding could allow the algorithm to be used more effectively.
+We do not yet have a detailed analytic understanding of how all of the sign choices in the algorithm are related to boundary conditions, especially when perturbing around values $r_0 < r_+$ or complex $r_0$, and it is possible that an improved understanding could allow the algorithm to be used more effectively.
+In the simplest case of perturbing around real $r_0 > r_+$, we have provided an argument (but not a rigorous proof) in \S\ref{subsec:bcs} that the algorithm finds modes obeying the correct quasinormal mode boundary conditions, closely following a similar argument in \cite{Hatsuda:2019eoj}.